ost-utechja/UTech_Jamaica_Student_FAQs/other.md

 <details>
 <summary><strong>How do I apply for a grade review?</strong></summary>

-To apply for a grade review:
+To apply for a grade review, you must complete the following steps:<br><br>

-1. Complete the Application for Grade Review form
+1. Complete an Application for Grade Review form<br>
-2. Pay the required fee of JA$650 per credit at Accounts Receivable
+2. Pay the required fee of JA$650 per credit at Accounts Receivable<br>
-3. Submit the completed form and receipt to your College, Faculty, or School office
+3. Submit the completed form along with the payment receipt to your College, Faculty, or School office<br><br>

-Applications must be submitted within two weeks of results being published.
+Applications must be submitted within two weeks of examination results being published.

 </details>